 Look Up, Look Out

-- Never attempt to climb or throw objects at transmission towers – this can put you at risk of electrocution
+Take extra care when carrying tall equipment like ladders and keep objects like drones well away from powerlines.
+Never attempt to climb or throw objects at electricity infrastructure – this can put you at risk of electrocution.

 Repairing damaged electrical infrastructure is a costly exercise for us and we may recover costs from individuals or businesses responsible for any damage to infrastructure as a result of encroaching the minimum safe clearance distances.